-A United States patent entitled “DNA purification and isolation using magnetic particles,” was published in 1998.
+The United States patent entitled “DNA purification and isolation using magnetic particles,” was published in 1998.
 This early magnetic separation technique used particles consisting of an iron-oxide core coated with silane.
 That surface was bound with molecules containing a free carboxylic acid, which in turn bound to DNA or RNA.
 Salt concentration determined the strength of the bonds between functional groups and nucleic acid, which allowed for controlled reversible binding.
 In correct salt concentrations the nucleic acids bind to the magnetic particles.
 Then a magnet is placed outside of the tube to create a strong external magnetic field.
 The magnetic particles bound with nucleic acid are attracted to the field and “stick” to the outer edges of the tube.
 An alternative technique uses a magnet at the bottom the tube to draw particles downward.
 In both cases the magnetic field is maintained while the unwanted solution is exchanged and contaminating proteins are washed away.
 After the washing steps, the DNA or RNA is released from the magnetic particles with an elution buffer, which results in a pure sample ready for quantification and analysis.

 Functionalized magnetic beads for nucelotide extraction

 Modifications on the patented method have been developed over recent years.
 Magnetic particles used for magnetic DNA purification can be made from synthetic polymers embedded with iron oxide ‘pigments’, or metallic cores of iron-oxide coated with a polymer surface to enable functionalization.
-The particles can be coated with functional moities or can be left uncoated.
+The uniform particles can be coated with functional moities or can be left uncoated.
 Some functional coatings work via electrostatic interactions (positively charged amine or imidazole moities), while others work via salt- or pH-mediated attractions (silica and carboxyl groups).
 The ability for more specific isolation is introduced by the attachment of target oligonucleotides to the magnetic bead surface.
 These target oligonucleotides are useful for the extraction of specific sequences of ssDNA or RNA.